frzb/coinboot-plugins/README.md

 ![Logo of Coinboot](https://raw.githubusercontent.com/frzb/coinboot/master/coinboot.png)

 ## Plugins for Coinboot

-This repository contains plugins for Coinboot which expand Coinboot with further software.
 Coinboot is a framework for diskless computing.
+This repository contains plugins for Coinboot which expand Coinboot with further software and functionalities.
+It also contains `coinbootmaker` - a little helper to build your own Coinboot plugins.

 For more information how to boot your machines with Coinboot visit: https://coinboot.io